irevenko/spamchk/README.md

 > A tiny Go library which checks text for spam

 <img src="logo.png" width="200"> <br>
-The lib is a bridge for <a href="https://plino.herokuapp.com/">Plino</a> spam filtering System
+The lib is a bridge for <a href="https://plino.herokuapp.com/">Plino</a> spam filtering System <br>
+It is suitable for email or SMS verification but feel free to try and find out what it works good with

 # Usage 🖥
 ### verify string